UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

 !!! warning "These steps just cover the following Phases"

     - Development
     - Test
     - Deployment

-- We want to add the planning phases with"
+- We want to add the planning phases with

     - requirements
     - analysis